NVIDIA/spark-rapids/integration_tests/README.md

 The cudf_tests disabled by default because of complicated environment setup.
 The cudf_udf tests in this framework can be enabled by providing option:

-   * `cudf_udf` (optional, defaults to "False", )
+   * `cudf_udf` (optional, defaults to "False")

 cudf_udf tests needs a couple of different settings, it may need to run separately.

 To enable cudf_udf tests, need following pre requirements:
    * Install Cudf library.
-This library could be installed via Conda, the details could be found at [here](https://rapids.ai/start.html).
-Please follow the steps to choose the version based on your environment and install the cudf library.
+The instruction could be found at [here](https://rapids.ai/start.html).
+Please follow the steps to choose the version based on your environment and install the cudf library via Conda or use other ways like building from source.
    * Disable the GPU exclusive mode.
 The sample command is `sudo nvidia-smi -c DEFAULT`

 To run cudf_udf tests, need following configuration changes: